 If you are planning to retire and want to have a better knowledge of it here is a list of places where you can settle after when you retire.
 Proper guidance is needed when you look for a place.
 Based on factors important to retirees including living costs, lifestyle, health care, and safety, we picked 32 of the best cities to retire in the U.S. for 2021.

 Asheville, North Carolina, has been recognized as the best city to retire in the U.S. for 2021, according to a survey by the CEOWORLD magazine and Global Business Policy Institute, while Augusta, Georgia and Boise, Idaho placed second and third, respectively.
-The 2021 rankings placed Columbia, Ohio in fourth ahead of Dallas-Fort Worth, Texas into fifth; while Des Moines, I0wa ranked sixth, and Evansville, Indiana seventh.
+The 2021 rankings placed Columbus, Ohio in fourth ahead of Dallas-Fort Worth, Texas into fifth; while Des Moines, I0wa ranked sixth, and Evansville, Indiana seventh.

 Take a look at our picks for top places to retire around the country.
 A new CEOWORLD magazine study compares the 150 largest metropolitan areas in the country as potential places to retire.